Splitting of separatrices for the Hamiltonian-Hopf bifurcation with the Swift-Hohenberg equation as an example: Computation of the Stokes constant

 \subsection{Numerical results}

 In all current computations we have used a Taylor series method, which is incorporated in the Maple Software, to integrate the equations of motion \eqref{4:S1}.
 The method uses an adaptive step procedure controlled by a local error tolerance which was set to $10^{-D}$, where $D$ is the number of significant digits used in the computations.
 The order of the method has been automatically defined using the formula $\max(22,\left\lfloor 1.5D\right\rfloor)$.

-Having fixed $\kappa=2$ we have computed the first 45 coefficients of the formal separatrix $\hat{\mathbf{\Gamma}}_0$ with 60 digits precision.
+Having fixed $\kappa=2$ (which we recall to be one of the parameters of the original equation \eqref{4:GSHE}) we have computed the first 45 coefficients of the formal separatrix $\hat{u}_0$ with 60 digits precision.
 The error committed by the approximation $\mathbf{\Gamma}_N$ is approximately of the order of the first missing term.

 Using double precision (16 digits) we have integrated numerically the equations \eqref{4:S1} to obtain $\hat{\Theta}(\sigma)$ for values of $\sigma$ uniformly distributed in the interval $\left[20,28.89\right]$.
-The initial conditions were computed using $d=350\pi$ and the first 9 terms of the formal series $\hat{\mathbf{\Gamma}}_0$.
+The initial conditions were computed using $d=350\pi$ and the first 9 terms of $\mathbf{\Gamma}_N$.
 The results are depicted in Figure \ref{4:fig1}.
-The expected errors are bounded by the red curves.
+The expected errors are bounded by the dashed curves.
 This implies in particular that the method is numerically stable, that is, the propagation errors due to integration do not increase drastically.
 There are several sources of errors that affect the accuracy of the computation of the Stokes constant, namely: \begin{itemize} \item Approximation of stable and unstable manifolds given by the function $\mathbf{\Gamma}_N$; \item Errors due to the numerical integration; \item Rounding errors. \end{itemize} The first and the second source of errors can be made small compared to the rounding errors, which can be roughly estimated by,

 where $D$ is the number of digits used in the computations and $C$ is a real positive constant which reflects the propagation of rounding errors.
 Using this estimate we have provided bounds for the rounding errors which can be observed in Figure \ref{4:fig1}.
 The constant $C$ can be estimated by fitting the function \eqref{4:roundoff} to the points $\left|\hat{\Theta}(\sigma)\right|$ for $\sigma\geq 25$.
-Using the method of least squares we have concluded that $C$ is approximately $16.7$.
+Using the method of least squares we have concluded that $C$ is approximately $38.5$.

 With double arithmetic precision the method previously described allows the computation of 7 to 8 correct digits of the Stokes constant $\Theta_0$.
 In fact the rounding errors in computing $\hat{\Theta}(\sigma)$ from formula \eqref{4:theta} grow accordingly to \eqref{4:roundoff} whereas the neglected terms of the formula \eqref{4:theta0} decrease like $C_1e^{-\sigma}$, where $C_1$ is some positive constant.
 Hence the optimal is attained when both contributions are of the same order.
 The constant $C_1$ can be estimated by fitting the function $C_0+C_1e^{-\sigma}$ to the points $\left|\hat{\Theta}(\sigma)\right|$ for $\sigma\leq 24$.
 Using the method of least squares we have obtained that $C_1$ is approximately $17305.75$.
 Using this information we can determine the value $\sigma^*$ where both contributions are essentially of the same order.
 This means that $\sigma^*$ must satisfy the equation,